Mining Noise: Optimizing the Social Acceptance of Mining Projects Through the Successful Management of Noise Emissions [Guide]

 Low-frequency noise: This is a noise that is mostly concentrated in low frequencies and tends to carry over much longer distances.
 This type of noise can resemble a “rumbling” sound and may sometimes cause objects to shake or rattle (e.g. windows, picture frames, etc.) and therefore often gets mistakenly identified as vibrations.

-Now we know that noise sources that can cause disturbances are not necessarily the loudest.
+Now we know that mining noise sources that can cause disturbances are not necessarily the loudest.

 The average noise contribution of a screening plant may actually be greater than that of a truck unloading operation.
 However, since the noise from the screening plant is continuous and the human ear has gradually adapted to this type of noise source, the screening plant is likely to become less perceptible than a truck unloading operation.
 Therefore, unloading trucks will be more likely to produce noise complaints from the surrounding communities.